 As part of the ASPIRE project, the ACTC was validated on industrial use cases.
 The three industrial project partners, Nagravision, SafeNet and Gemalto, are world market leaders in their digital security fields.
 They developed the uses cases, and in particular the client-side Android apps of which the security-sensitive parts were implemented in native dynamically linked libraries that were protected by means of the ACTC.
 DemoPlayer is a media player provided by Nagravision.
 It incorporates DRM (Digital Right Management) functions that need to be protected.
 LicenseManager is a software license manager provided by SafeNet.
 OTP is a one time password authentication server and client provided by Gemalto.
-Table 2 shows their lines of code (measured by sloccount [46]).
+Table 2 shows their lines of code (measured by sloccount Wheeler (2001)).
 All security-sensitive code is implemented in the C code part, which is the code protected with the ACTC.

 Security experts from the industrial partners determined the assets in the C code, as well as their security requirements.
-A pseudonomynous list of them can be found in Section 5 of the ASPIRE Validation Report [43].
-The security experts, together with the developers of the ACTC, then also determined which configurations of protections have to be deployed on each asset to achieve sufficient protection against attacks on
+A pseudonomynous list of them can be found in Section 5 of the AS-PIRE Validation Report (De Sutter et al., 2016b).
+The security experts, together with the developers of the ACTC, then also determined which configurations of protections have to be deployed on each asset to achieve sufficient protections on the use cases.
+Note